Sudden Infant Death Syndrome (SIDS): Causes, Early Signs & Prevention

-- Babies should not routinely sleep in car seats, strollers, infant carriers or infant slings.
-They should never be left unattended to when they’re in these devices and neither should they ever sleep on couches and armchairs.
+- Babies should not routinely sleep in car seats, strollers, infant carriers, or infant slings.
+They should never be left unattended when they’re in these devices and neither should they ever sleep on couches and armchairs.

 - Mothers should breastfeed their infants exclusively or feed them with expressed breast milk for at least the first six months.
 This is because breastfeeding is associated with a reduced risk of SIDS.